frequently asked questions

 No professional family historian can guarantee results.
 The research may also uncover links which were unexpected.
 This investigation still takes time and that is what you pay for - the time and expertise of the researchers.

 The minimum cost is $150 for 2.5 hours.
 This time includes the 30 minutes free consultation.
 After that the standard hourly fee is $75 per hour.
 However, the best value is in the packages which can reduce the hourly fee.
-Check out the Pricing & Packages page for more information.
+Check out the Research Services page for more information.

 Note: All prices are in Australian dollars.